+Table of Contents

+Name Age Background Information
-Hope B. Woodhouse

-Hope B. Woodhouse is an independent member of our Board of Directors and was appointed to the Board in May of 2012.
+Hope B. Woodhouse 58 Hope B. Woodhouse is an independent member of our Board of Directors and has served as a director of our company since May 2012.
 Ms. Woodhouse has over 25 years of experience in the financial services industry at top-ranked, global alternative asset management firms and broker dealers.
-Currently, Ms. Woodhouse is a member of the board of directors of Piper Jaffray Companies (NYSE: PJC) and serves on its Audit Committee and Compensation Committee.
-From 2005 to 2008, she served as Chief Operating Officer and as a member of the Management Committee for Bridgewater Associates, Inc. Between 2003 and 2005, Ms. Woodhouse was President and Chief Operating Officer of Auspex Group, L.P., and was Chief Operating Officer and a member of the Management Committee of Soros Fund Management LLC from 2000 to 2003.
-Prior to that, she held various executive leadership positions, including Treasurer of Funds at Tiger Management L.L.C.
-(1998 -2000) and Managing Director of the Global Finance Department at Salomon Brothers Inc. (1983 - 1998).
-She has previously served as a director of Seoul Securities Co.
-Ltd., Soros Funds Limited, and The Bond Market Association.
-Ms. Woodhouse also serves on the boards of Bottom Line New York and the United Way Foundation of IRC, is a Trustee of the Tiger Foundation, and a member of the Investment Committee at Phillips Academy, Andover, Massachusetts.
-Ms. Woodhouse received an A.B. degree in Economics from Georgetown University in 1978 and an M.B.A. from Harvard Business School in 1983.
-We believe Ms. Woodhouse is an appropriate director because of her background in the financial services industry and her experience serving in executive management and public company board and committee roles.
+From 2005 to 2009, she served as Chief Operating Officer and as a member of the management committee for Bridgewater Associates, Inc. Between 2003 and 2005, Ms. Woodhouse was President and Chief Operating Officer of Auspex Group, L.P., and was Chief Operating Officer and a member of the management committee of Soros Fund Management LLC from 2000 to 2003.
+Prior to that, she held various executive leadership positions, including Treasurer of Funds at Tiger Management L.L.C. from 1998 to 2000 and Managing Director of the Global Finance Department at Salomon Brothers Inc. from 1983 to 1998.
+She has previously served as a director of Piper Jaffray Companies (NYSE: PJC) and as a member of its audit and compensation committees, Seoul Securities Co.
+Ltd., Soros Funds Limited and The Bond Market Association.
+Ms. Woodhouse also serves on the boards of Bottom Line New York and the United Way Foundation of IRC, is a trustee of the Tiger Foundation, and a member of the investment committee at Phillips Academy, Andover, Massachusetts.
+Ms. Woodhouse received an A.B. degree in Economics from Georgetown University and an M.B.A. from Harvard Business School.
+We believe Ms. Woodhouse is qualified to serve as a director because of her background in the financial services industry and her experience serving in executive management roles.